AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 .. note::

-   Instances of container packages, both functional and formal, are subjected to particular constraints which are necessary for the contracts on the instance to be correct.
+   Instances of container packages, both functional and formal, are subject to particular constraints which are necessary for the contracts on the instance to be correct.
 For example, container primitives don't comply with the ownership policy of SPARK if element or key types are ownership types.